silnrsi/FDBP/en-US/Font_Naming.md

 > SourceSansPro-BoldItalic.otf

-Note that even if there is only one weight in the family, that weight should be included in the font filename, for example:
+Note that even if there is only one style in the family, that style should be included in the font filename, for example:

 > Lateef-Regular.ttf